myapos/transform_json_keys/README.md

 ## Installation

-To use this utility, you can install it via npm:
+To use this utility, you can install it via bun:

 To install dependencies: